 - Security – Implementing security protocols for the data lake is an important aspect.
 It means managing data security and the data lake flow from loading, search, storage, and accessibility.
 Other facets of data security such as data protection, authentication, accounting, and access control to prevent unauthorized access are also paramount to data lakes.

 - Data quality – Information in a data lake is used for decision making, which makes it important for the data to be of high quality.
 Poor quality data can lead to bad decisions, which can be catastrophic to the organization.

-- Data governance – The process of administering and managing data integrity, availability, usability, and security within an organization.
+- Data governance – Administering and managing data integrity, availability, usability, and security within an organization.

 - Data discovery – Discovering data is important before data preparation and analysis.
 It is the process of collecting data from multiple sources and consolidating it in the lake, making use of tagging techniques to detect patterns enabling better data understandability.

 - Data exploration – Data exploration starts just before the data analytics stage.
-It assists in identifying the right dataset for the purpose of the analysis.
+It assists in identifying the right dataset for the analysis.

-- Data auditing – Facilitates evaluation of risk and compliance and tracks any changes made to crucial data elements, including the identity of who made the changes, how data was changed, and when the changes took place.
+- Data auditing – Facilitates evaluation of risk and compliance and tracks any changes made to crucial data elements, including identifying who made the changes, how data was changed, and when the changes took place.

 - Data lineage – Concerned with the data flow from its source or origin and its path as it is moved within the data lake.
 Data lineage smoothens error corrections in a data analytics process from its source to its destination.

 - A data lake is an agile storage platform that can be easily configured for any given data model, structure, application, or query.
 Data lake agility enables multiple and advanced analytical methods to interpret the data.

 - Being a schema on read makes a data lake scalable and flexible.

 - Data lakes support queries that require a deep analysis by exploring information down to its source to queries that require a simple report with summary data.
 All user types are catered for.